johndavedecano/svelte-country-select/README.md

 ```

 ## Props
+- customClass - custom class applied for both all elements. used for css vars
 - wrapperClass - custom wrapper class
 - inputClass - custom input element class
 - search_logic - if you wanna customize the underlying search logic. function accepts the following as argument. "(keyword = string, countries= [])"